Natural Dye from Flowers: A Dye Garden Plant List

 Yarrow

 Yarrow is a flowering perennial in the aster family with bright yellow flowers, native to the northern hemisphere.
-Yarrow is drought tolerant, deer resistant, and looks lovely planted in full sun perennial beds or borders.
+It is drought tolerant, deer resistant, and looks lovely planted in full sun perennial beds or borders.
 Yarrow will also bloom all summer long.

 Bunched yarrow sprigs on a white background.